Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Declarations

-We acknowledge that this work was made possible by funding from the Carl Zeiss Foundation through the NEXUS program (project P2021-05-025).
-Special thanks to Nicolas Perron (INRS Montreal/Varennes) for his assistance with simulation implementation.
-We also acknowledge Julian Hniopek for providing the IT infrastructure needed for this project. \textbf{Research funding:} Carl-Zeiss Stiftung, Nexus program (P2021-05-025). \textbf{Conflict of interest:} The authors declare no conflict of interest regarding the publication of this paper.
+\textbf{Acknowledgements.} Special thanks to Nicolas Perron (INRS Montreal/Varennes) for his assistance with simulation implementation.
+We also acknowledge Julian Hniopek and his team for providing the computing infrastructure needed for this project.
+We further acknowledge Keysight Germany for access to the real-time scope.